Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 process as $\{X(\omega, t) : t \in T\}$ to point out that it is a function of two variables, $t\in T$ and $\omega \in \Omega$.

-In 3062 there will be two main cases.
+In this work, there will be two main cases.
 The easiest case is when the random variables $X(t)$ are independent and identically distributed.
 This is the case for the example with Buffon's needle.